datnguyen-tien204/Vietnamese-News-Classification-/README.md

 # Send Us FeedBack
 Our project is open source for research purposes, and we want to improve it!
 So let us know (create a new GitHub issue or pull request, email us, etc.) if you...
 1. Find/fix any bug (in functionality or speed) or know how to speed up or improve any part of OpenPoseRNN.
-2. Want to add/show some cool functionality/demo/project made on top of Students Tracking.
-We can add your project link to your [Issue](https://github.com/datnguyen-tien204/Tracking_Students/issues)
+2. Want to add/show some cool functionality/demo/project made on top of Vietnamese News Classificationb.
+We can add your project link to your [Issue]([https://github.com/datnguyen-tien204/Tracking_Students](https://github.com/datnguyen-tien204/Vietnamese-News-Classification)/issues)

-# Thanks
-Thank you for the guidance of Dr.Minh Chuan-Pham in the process of creating this project, as well as the evaluation board consisting of Dr.Quoc Viet-Hoang, who helped us improve the results and provided feedback for this project.

 # License
 This project is freely available for free non-commercial use.
 If it useful you can give 1 star.
 Thanks for using.